What will the change mean for students?

 What new programs will the university offer?

 Our first made-in-Yukon degree will be a Bachelor of Arts in Indigenous governance.
 It builds on more than a decade of program development and partnership with Yukon First Nations.
-Another new option will be post-graduate certificate in Climate Change Policy, with a focus on northern communities.
+Another new option is the post-graduate certificate in Climate Change Policy, with a focus on northern communities.
 We have also recently produced an Academic Plan 2016-2021 that outlines new programming, including degrees, certificates and diplomas that will be developed until 2021.

 Will all faculty require PhDs?